SteinscheisserKarl/ChessBoardFinder/README.md

 # ChessBoardFinder
-Finding a Chessboard on images
+Finding a Chessboard on images or videos

 This is related to https://github.com/WolfgangFahl/play-chess-with-a-webcam please have a look into this project if you are interested in chess game analysis/recognition.